saraelz/sse-stream-project/README.md

 This represents that student foo received a score of `.991` on exam #3.

-Your job is to build an application that consumes this data, processes it, and stores it efficiently such that the data can be queried for various purposes.
+My purpose is to build an application that consumes this data, processes it, and stores it efficiently such that the data can be queried for various purposes.

-Code
-Issues
-Pull requests
-Actions
-Projects
-Wiki
-Security
-Insights

-    Settings

-Breadcrumbs

-    sse-stream-p

 My solution: